CAPE: Survivor Advocacy & Healing

 How We Can Help

-• Provide a free, safe, and confidential space for any DU community member impacted by interpersonal violence to talk about what happened, including those who have directly experienced the harm, along with friends, colleagues, loved ones, and programs who are interested in providing support.
+• Provides a free, safe, and confidential space for any DU community member impacted by interpersonal violence to talk about what happened, including those who have directly experienced the harm, along with friends, colleagues, loved ones, and programs who are interested in providing support.

 • Help survivors navigate the university, medical, criminal, and/or legal systems